 Developer for eDataSource: May 2012-September 2016

-The overview is that I help develop software for analysis of email data, using aggregated data gathered from a panel of over 1 million active users.
+The overview is that I helped develop software for analysis of email data, using aggregated data gathered from a panel of over 1 million active users.

 The generated aggregate data was stored in MySQL, in tables of many millions of rows.
-As part of the QA process, and as part of client driven requests, I was responsible for writing queries which were performant given very large tables and poorly constructed indexes.
+As part of the QA process, and as part of client driven requests, I was responsible for writing queries which were performant given very large tables and inadequate indexes.

-About 2.5 years ago (late 2013), I was given an opportunity to switch my focus to the front-end webapp that eDataSource had been developing.
-The website uses AngularJS and Highcharts to present email information to our clients, helping them determine effectiveness of email campaigns.
+In late 2013 I was given an opportunity to switch my focus to the front-end webapp that eDataSource had been developing.
+The website primarily used AngularJS and Highcharts to present email information to our clients, helping them determine effectiveness of email campaigns.

 In early/mid 2016 I worked with a team of 2-3 other developers creating a redesign of one of our webapps (Boxbe: boxbe.com), where we built a set of static pages and one single-page webapp, accessed by thousands of users per day.
-Although there are still some rough edges on the site, it was very satisfying to see our signup numbers increase and churn rate drop drastically after the release of the new product.
+It was very satisfying to see our signup numbers increase and churn rate drop drastically after the release of the new product.

-Most recently I have been working with a team of 2-4 in designing a new screen for our analytics webapp, which takes aggregated data about a company and presents a comparison view, to let our clients know how their email campaigns are performing relative to their competitors.
-The feedback from our clients has been very positive.
+Toward the end I worked with a team of 2-4 in designing a new screen for our analytics webapp, which took aggregated data about a company and presented a view comparing that company's metrics with the metrics of other companies, to let our clients know how their email campaigns were performing relative to their competitors.
+The feedback from our clients was very positive.

-Although I'm not the sysadmin, since our team was only 3-5 people until recently I've had to learn a lot of the sysadmin side of things.
-In particular, I am at least familiar with all the big AWS offerings.
-We use SQS to pass around many millions of messages per month, Aurora to hold terabyte sized databases, EC2 to run our different webapps and various other tools, and S3 and Glacier to store hundreds of millions of files.
-(We haven't used AWS Lambdas yet, but I'm itching to try them out.)
+Although I was not the sysadmin, since our team was only 3-5 people until the end of my time at eDatasource, I had to learn the sysadmin side of things as well.
+In particular, I was familiar with all the big AWS offerings.
+We used SQS to pass around many millions of messages per month, Aurora to hold terabyte sized databases, auto-scaled EC2 to run our different webapps and various other tools, and S3 and Glacier to store hundreds of millions of files.

 Tech Stack while at eDataSource

-While working at eDataSource, I've built things using:
+While working at eDataSource, I built things using: